csmarz/path-puzzles-interactive/README.md

-# Path Puzzles App Repository
+# Path Puzzles Interactive Park Repository

 **Path puzzle** is a pencil-and-paper puzzle introduced by Roderick Kimball in 2013.
-This repository contains the source code for the Path Puzzles App, which provides an user interface for solving Path puzzles.
+This repository contains the source code for the Path Puzzles Interactive Park, which provides an user interface for solving Path puzzles.
 The app is currently live on https://joshuagatizz.pythonanywhere.com.

 ## Local Installation